What You Should Remember About Executive Storytelling

 Most people create presentations like a showcase for their hard work, filling slides with too much data and fancy designs to show they were busy.
 They think their job is to share everything, but they usually just create a boring distraction.
 If the audience has to read slides while you talk over them, you haven't made a helpful visual; you've created something that stops people from paying attention.
 Focusing too much on how it looks instead of how it impacts people is a quick way to be ignored.

-In high-level meetings, a presentation isn't just a slideshow—it's a tool for getting the company to spend money, time, and effort.
-Every minute spent talking to top leaders costs the company a lot of money.
+In high-level meetings, a presentation isn't just a slideshow.
+It's a tool for getting the company to spend money, time, and effort.
+Every minute spent talking to top leaders costs the company real money.
 If your presentation doesn't lead to a clear decision, you have wasted significant company funds ("burn rate").
+A McKinsey survey found that 61% of executives report at least half their decision-making time, most of it spent in meetings, is wasted.
+That number makes the stakes concrete: your deck isn't a formality, it's a resource allocation decision.
 Getting this wrong doesn't just mean losing a meeting; it stops your career growth and hurts your influence.
-Top leaders only care about "how fast decisions are made"—how quickly you can get them from an idea to a firm commitment.
+Top leaders only care about "how fast decisions are made": how quickly you can get them from an idea to a firm commitment.

 The Three Steps to Creating Presentations That Persuade